Find out which neighbourhoods in England and Wales have the highest levels of dirty air and how its impacts are unfairly distributed across society.

 Action is needed from every tier of government to tackle the sources of all key pollutants – not just to comply with current UK requirements on air pollution, but also to achieve WHO guidelines as soon as possible.

-• More must be done on transport, including setting targets to cut vehicle use.
-Research shows that car traffic must be cut by at least 20% by 2030 to reach carbon targets, and this would also significantly reduce air pollution.
-Research for Friends of the Earth outlines how to cut car use significantly.
+• More must be done on transport, including cutting vehicle use.
+Research for Friends of the Earth outlines how to cut car use significantly, including through encouraging cycling and walking.

-• In England, local authorities have an important role, for example through setting up Clean Air Zones to restrict the dirtiest vehicles in areas of high air pollution, constraining traffic near schools, and providing alternatives to car use such as better buses and segregated cycleways.
-However, councils are also constrained by poor levels of funding and expertise gaps.
-Friends of the Earth is campaigning alongside organisations within the Blueprint Coalition for councils to be given more powers and resources.
+• In England, local authorities have an important role, for example through setting up Clean Air Zones to restrict the dirtiest vehicles in areas of high air pollution, constraining traffic near schools and providing alternatives to car use such as better buses and segregated cycleways.

-• Other sources of air pollution must also be tackled, for example via measures that constrain domestic wood burning.
+• Other sources of air pollution must also be tackled, for example via measures that constrain domestic wood burning, particularly in urban areas.

 Given its serious health and societal ramifications, tackling air pollution must be a priority for the government and local authorities.
-The unfair and disproportionate impacts of air pollution need to be urgently addressed, and all neighbourhoods should enjoy the benefits of clean and healthy air.
+The unfair and disproportionate impacts of air pollution must be urgently addressed, to enable all neighbourhoods to enjoy the benefits of clean air, whatever their demographic.

 Insight